-Infection control procedures are precautions taken in health care settings to prevent the spread of disease.
-The Centers for Disease Control and Prevention has developed special recommendations for use in dental offices.
+Infection control procedures are actions taken in health care settings to prevent the spread of disease.
+The Centers for Disease Control and Prevention has recommendations for dental office infection control.
 Your dentist cares about your safety and works hard to prevent the spread of infection.
-Before you enter the examining room, all surfaces, such as the dental chair, dental light, drawer handles and countertops, have been cleaned and decontaminated.
-Some offices may cover this equipment with protective covers, which are replaced after each patient.
+Before you enter the examining room, all surfaces, such as the dental chair, dental light, drawer handles and countertops, have been cleaned and disinfected.
+Offices may cover some equipment with protective covers, which are replaced after each patient.

 Your well-being is important to your dentist and dental staff.
 That’s why infection control procedures are in place at your dental office.